ethyca/fidesops/docs/fidesops/docs/saas_connectors/saas_config.md

 ```

 #### Client config
 The `client_config` describes the necessary information to be able to create a base HTTP client.
-Notice that the values for host, username, and password are not defined here, only references in the form of a `connector_param` which Fidesops uses to insert the actual value from the stored secrets.
+Notice that the values for host, username, and password are not defined here, only references in the form of a `connector_param` which fidesops uses to insert the actual value from the stored secrets.

 ```yaml
 client_config: